Sharing is caring!

-Just a short drive outside of Kanab are the massive sand dunes of Coral Pink Sand Dunes State Park.
+Just a short drive outside of Kanab is the massive sand dunes of Coral Pink Sand Dunes State Park.
 As pretty much the largest sandbox imaginable, kids will love running up the dunes, sliding back down, and digging and building in the sand.

-Whether it’s playing dress up in western clothes at the Hollywood Museum, hunting real dinosaur tracks, or climbing through the “Belly of the Dragon”, the little ones will love Kanab, and mom and dad will too!
+Whether it’s playing dress-up in western clothes at the Hollywood Museum, hunting real dinosaur tracks, or climbing through the “Belly of the Dragon”, the little ones will love Kanab, and mom and dad will too!

 - 10 Sanity Keeping Tips For Traveling With Kids

 - Best Places To Travel In The US In January